castorini/pyserini/README.md

 However, if you're planning on contributing to the codebase or want to work with the latest not-yet-released features, you'll need a development installation.
 Instructions are provided [here](./docs/installation.md#development-installation).

+⁉️ If you're on a new Mac M1/M2 ARM processor see this issue for some debugging tips: https://github.com/castorini/pyserini/pull/1599

 ## 🙋 How do I search?

 Pyserini supports the following classes of retrieval models: